-Raspberry PI with Raspbian Lite version can be very versatile to put in place a number of home useful services (see also my Raspberry Pi projects article).
+Raspberry PI OS Lite version can be very versatile to put in place a number of home useful services (see also my Raspberry Pi projects article).
 Some addicting features can be achieved by searching open source software and testing it with this fantastic device.
 An interesting example is installing a complete open source hotel reservation and booking system with Raspberry Pi and Qloapps.

 What Is Qloapps

 - Manage Offline Booking

 - Integrated Payment Gateway

 - Multirooms/hotels in Single Order

 It is composed of a web front end, which is the page that customers can reach from internet, and a web back-end, which is where hotel owner manages hotels, rooms, prices and many other customizations.

 This project is very simple and installing only web services from remote allows to need only a few cheap parts.
 I’m going to get it with a Raspberry Pi 3 model B, but it should word also with Raspberry PI 3 model A+ or newer boards.